MattDaines/mattdaines.github.io/content/post/azure/using-private-link-services/index.md

 ### What is a Private Link?

 First, the fundamentals.
 Private Link enables you to create Private **Endpoints** for PaaS services (Key Vault, Storage Accounts, etc) within your Azure virtual networks.
 This means services that are deployed or integrated within your Azure virtual network can communicate with that PaaS service over an endpoint that cannot be reached from the Internet.
-Using private endpoints to reduce the attack surface area is quite common to contribute to a Defence in Depth strategy.
+Using private endpoints to reduce the attack surface is quite common to contribute to a Defence in Depth strategy.

 Private Link Services are another feature of Private Link that enables _you_ to provide a service and allow others to _subscribe_ to it over a private endpoint in their own network.
 Connections to a private endpoint never leave Microsoft's backbone over the Internet, even when the private endpoint is in a different Azure region to where the private link service is hosted.